 In this Policy Brief, Milena Lazarevic and Corina Stratulat review the origins of civil society involvement in the public sector reforms leading to a country’s accession to the European Union.
 The search for civil society allies represents a promising break with the legacy of previous accessions in which governments were the Commission’s only trusted interlocutors.
-To avoid (or at least mitigate) the possibility of backsliding on reforms as it occurred in a number of Central Eastern European countries after their EU entry, the Commission is wisely investing now into the politics of bottom-up pressure for the Balkan aspirants.

-This policy brief was originally published by European Policy Centre – EPC, as part of collaboration with the Think for Europe Network, under the framework of the WeBER project.
+This policy brief was originally published by European Policy Centre – EPC, as part of the collaboration with the Think for Europe Network, under the framework of the WeBER project.
 The policy brief can be accessed here.

-Download the Draft PAR Monitor Methodology here.
+The PAR Monitor Methodology can be accessed here.